-Be sure to shop around for the best odds this weekend and we recommend checking out new bookmaker Neds.
+Be sure to shop around for the best odds this weekend and we recommend checking out Neds.

 2018 The Everest final field, barrier draw and odds

 Our Best Bets for The Everest 2018